RetroPie/RetroPie-Docs/docs/First-Installation.md

 ![retropiemenuraspiconfig](https://cloud.githubusercontent.com/assets/10035308/9140687/3be5a282-3cf0-11e5-9f48-58d23552bcda.png)

-It will open up into the following, if using a gamepad **Press right on the dpad** and choose select:
+It will open up into the following, if using a gamepad **Press right on the dpad until select is highlighted** and choose select:

 ![raspi-config](https://cloud.githubusercontent.com/assets/10035308/9140867/856bb85a-3cf1-11e5-8697-04f60ecf8563.png)